- All Superinterfaces:

 - They are stable, in keeping with the contract of an immutable

-as the last element of the discovered set, and must do so if the set would otherwise be empty. - They are non-determinate.
+SequencedSet.
+Note however that the ordering that is preserved is implementation-dependent.
+Implementations should, as a general rule, add aDiscoveredUrirepresenting the supplieddefaultValueas the last element of the discovered set, and must do so if the set would otherwise be empty. - They are non-determinate.
 That is, it is not guaranteed that two invocations of the

-method will return equal values.
+uris(String, URI)method will return equal values.
 This is because a discovered set represents a moment-suitable collection of potentially available distinct resources. - Similarly, discovered sets may or may not represent cached information.
 Any caching, or lack of it, is a property

 of the

-implementation, not this specification. - They are never empty, since a discovered set will always contain at least one
+Discoveryimplementation, not this specification. - They are never empty, since a discovered set will always contain at least one

-method. - They and their contents are not retained by the
+DiscoveredUrirepresenting thedefaultValueargument supplied during the invocation of theuris(String, URI)method. - They and their contents are not retained by the

-implementation and are free for use by the caller for any purpose.
+Discoveryimplementation and are free for use by the caller for any purpose.

 Discovered URIs